 Instant Pot Yogurt in the Inner Pot:

 Fill the whole milk into the Instant Pot and close the (glass) lid.
-To scald the milk select the 'Yogurt' button.
-Display will show 'boil'.
-This will take about 30-40 minutes.
+To scald the milk press the 'Yogurt' button until the display shows 'boil'.
+The scalding cycle will take about 30-40 minutes.

 Let the milk cool down to 105°F/40°C. Either by itself (this takes about 30 minutes) or speed up the process by filling your sink with cold water and let the inner pot cool in there.